conjecture-ragdoll/colorblind-aimbot/README.md

     ./aimbot.c 50 auto

 For manual mode,
-    User may only include a numeric first argument to set shots per minute.
+    user may only include a numeric first argument to set shots per minute.
     User may also include an optional 2nd argument "auto" to enable auto-shooting mode.